davidvandebunte/davidvandebunte.gitlab.io/hugo/content/post/decision-should-you-take-notes-in-plain-text.md

       that organizers can tell which documents link to the document being renamed (not possible with Google Docs).
 When is it ever OK to delete a Google Doc?.
+1. There's a larger barrier to entry for plain text notes; unlike a wiki page or Google document, users may need to fork a repository to make edits.

 [1]: https://stackoverflow.com/editing-help
 [2]: https://www.ericholscher.com/blog/2016/mar/15/dont-use-markdown-for-technical-docs/:w